-Warning: Please avoid attempting to feed orphaned, injured, or ill wild animals as it can cause injury, or harm delicate digestive processes
+Warning: Please Do Not Feed Wildlife as it can cause injury, or harm delicate digestive processes

-Please call to set up an appointment to bring in a found animal
+Please call Us At 713-468-8972 to set up an appointment to bring in a found animal

 If you are calling outside of office hours, please leave a voicemail and follow the instructions for the species below.